taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 *translation: "Don't you understand??
 Others have also made it back to the surface!"*

 Murmurs of surprise, shock, and wonder ripple through the crowd.
-Nova, unmoved, folds her arms and
+Nova, unmoved, folds her arms.

 Off-panel: **"Aiii, Minkinha, quando você vai aprender *um pouco de paciência*?"**